benjiantolin/reach-jor-zaatari-data/README.md

 <img src="https://github.com/impact-initiatives/reach-jor-zaatari-data/raw/master/photos/android-install-6.jpg" width="140px" height="249px" alt="Android Install 6">
 </div>

-If for some reason this is not working on your device, you can import the source data into an existing application such as MAPS.ME.
-Click the KML link on your phone, and this will load the file into the application.
+If your device is not updated to display the app properly, you can import the source data into an existing application such as MAPS.ME.
+Click the KML download links listed above with your phone, and this will load the files into the application.
 If you would like to delete or turn off downloaded layers, you can do so from the Bookmark Manager screen.

 <div style="display: inline-block;">
 <img src="https://github.com/impact-initiatives/reach-jor-zaatari-data/raw/master/photos/maps-me-install-1.jpg" width="140px" height="249px" alt="MAPS.ME Install 1">